edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 ### Testing the setup

-Now, with the setup in place it&#8217;s time to wait for the Railgun nodes to boot up and configure correctly.
+Now, with the setup in place it's time to wait for the Railgun nodes to boot up and configure correctly.
 You can head over to the ELB setup and look at the instances under the configured load balancer.
-While the nodes are still initializing you should see the status &#8220;OutOfService&#8221; displayed (See Figure 29).
+While the nodes are still initializing you should see the status "OutOfService" displayed (See Figure 29).

 {% include figure image_path="/content/uploads/2016/02/024-STAT01.png" caption="Figure 29: Monitor the Load Balancer Instances" %}

-After a few minutes the status of the instances should change to &#8220;InService&#8221;, indicating that the Railgun Listener nodes are up and running and accept traffic over port TCP/2408 (See Figure 30).
+After a few minutes the status of the instances should change to "InService", indicating that the Railgun Listener nodes are up and running and accept traffic over port TCP/2408 (See Figure 30).

 {% include figure image_path="/content/uploads/2016/02/024-STAT01-.png" caption="Figure 30: ELB instances in status *InService*" %}

 Now you can login to the CloudFlare Dashboard and test the Railgun setup.
-If everything is working you should see a &#8220;compression\_ratio&#8221;, as well as &#8220;origin\_response_time&#8221; displayed (See Figure 31).
+If everything is working you should see a "compression\_ratio", as well as "origin\_response_time" displayed (See Figure 31).

 {% include figure image_path="/content/uploads/2016/02/023-RG01.png" caption="Figure 31: Validate the functionality of Railgun" %}